Hiwonder-docs/24-Channel-Servo-Controller/source/docs/2_Communication_Protocol.md

 ## 2.2 Data Sent by the Controller to User

-During operation, when the controller’s status changes, it will actively send data to the user via the serial port.
+During operation, when the controller's status changes, it will actively send data to the user via the serial port.
 For example, when an action group finishes running.
-There are multiple ways to operate the controller, such as using a PS2 controller, connecting via a Bluetooth module, or using the user’s custom serial interface.
+There are multiple ways to operate the controller, such as using a PS2 controller, connecting via a Bluetooth module, or using the user's custom serial interface.
 Hence, it is necessary for different control methods to be aware of the current status of the controller to facilitate proper management and operation.
 The following are the instructions that the controller returns to the user.

 (1) Command Name: CMD \_ACTION_GROUP_RUN, Command Value: 6, Data Length (Length): 5